openneuropet/PET2BIDS/docs/usage.rst

 **Installation**

-The python version of PET2BIDS (from herein refrenced by it's library name *pypet2bids*) can be installed via pip for Python versions >3.7.1,<3.10
+The python version of PET2BIDS (from herein referenced by it's library name *pypet2bids*) can be installed via pip for Python versions >3.7.1,<3.10

 .. code-block::